 Coming in at a hefty download size of around 100 GB, purchasing the CinePerc library is a big decision but I can assure you if it’s orchestral, cinematic, ethnic or quirky percussion you’re looking for, then look no further as CinePerc quite literally has it all!

-The CineSamples Artist Series is a collaboration with some of the great talents with in the music scoring world.
+The CineSamples Artist Series is a collaboration with some of the great talents within the music scoring world.

-As part of their Artist Series, Cinesamples teamed up with world-renowned Chinese cellist Tina Guo to build an extensive library of equisitely captured acoustic/electric cello & erhu performances.
+As part of their Artist Series, Cinesamples teamed up with world-renowned Chinese cellist Tina Guo to build an extensive library of exquisitely captured acoustic/electric cello & erhu performances.
 The Acoustic Legato patch gained a lot of popularity from users thanks to Tina’s signature sustained playing and therefore ended up becoming it’s own separate & attractively priced product: Tina Guo Legato.